 As execution gets cheaper, the binding constraint shifts.
 The useful AI is the one with your full context.
 Your full context is what you cannot, and should not, hand to a system you don't trust.
 So the binding constraint is trust: the architecture that lets you safely give an AI the context it needs to be genuinely useful, with disclosure controlled by deterministic code that no business model can quietly compromise.
 Without that trust layer, you self-censor.
 With self-censorship, the AI has incomplete inputs.
 With incomplete inputs, the outputs are worse than they could be, exactly on the topics that matter most.

 Mandaire is the trust layer that makes the context available and the judgment possible.
 Trust is upstream of context, which is upstream of judgment.
-The architecture below documents how trust is delivered as code, not policy: persistent encrypted store, deterministic disclosure engine, central reasoner with replay-verifiable audit, BYO renderer, open-protocol exit ramp.
+The architecture below documents how trust is delivered as code, not policy: persistent encrypted store, deterministic disclosure engine, central reasoner (in development), BYO renderer, open-protocol exit ramp.
 The work the layer does for your life is mandaire.app.
 The work the layer does for your product is mandaire.dev.
 Same architectural primitives.
 Different binding constraint per surface (named in §The two surfaces below).

 These are the nine principles every architectural decision in Mandaire rests on.
 They are stated as commitments, not aspirations.
 Each one is intended to be observable in the running system.
 If a principle is asserted here and not visible in the architecture, the architecture is wrong and the principle stays.